Best Home Security Cameras

 Block the Camera’s View

 Take a look at where the camera is pointing, and try and get a sense of what it can see.
-Is there any way you can plant some hedges or maybe extend your fence to prevent it from seeing onto your property?
-Can you get some better blinds, maybe, to prevent it from seeing into your living room?
-Hey, you were thinking about building that pergola anyway – maybe now is a good time to start that project.
+Can you plant some hedges or extend your fence to prevent it from seeing onto your property?
+Maybe some better blinds could prevent it from seeing into your living room?
+Creating these natural barriers can block your neighbor’s camera from seeing your property.
 Just make sure that whatever modifications you make are on your own property.

 Seek the Help of a Mediator

 If tensions are high between you and your neighbor, there might be community services available to help you mitigate the situation.
 Look into local conflict resolution and mediation services.
-These are often nonprofit organizations that seek to intervene in the early stages of a dispute to avoid escalation or the involvement of authorities.
+Many communities offer free or low-cost mediation through local courts, community centers, or nonprofit organizations.3 These are often nonprofit organizations that seek to intervene in the early stages of a dispute to avoid escalation or the involvement of authorities.

 Speak to Local Law Enforcement

 If nothing else works, you might need to get in touch with your local police.
 Call the non-emergency number, and ask them what they recommend.
+Document any interactions with dates, times, and specific concerns before making the call.
 Keep in mind, though, that this will likely escalate tensions further between you and your neighbor, and unless they are doing something blatantly illegal, the police aren’t going to be able to help you.

 Note this is just general advice.
 Since every situation is unique, it’s all about getting creative with the solution.
 Before we conclude, though, we need to tell you what not to do.